quiksand/csv-grapher/README.md

 1. Install latest python (optional, if you already have python 3.x installed):

   https://www.python.org/

-2. Install matplotlib and numpy (optional, if you already have them):
+2. Install matplotlib, numpy, and xlsxwriter (optional, if you already have them):

   In terminal or powershell:
 ```